cssnr/stack-deploy-action/CONTRIBUTING.md

 The flag `-e event.json` disabled test #2 which tests SSH auth and registry auth.

-To test both SSH and authb and registry auth (run test #2) do the following.
+To test both SSH and registry auth (run test #2) do the following.

 1. Create a `.vars` file and add the vars and secrets from test #2 under [GitHub](#GitHub).